-The tutorial (and all programming for this project) must be completed using Pair (or Group) Programming.
-Your log will be turned in with the rest of your materials at the end of camp.
+Most of the tutorial and all programming for the project must be completed using Pair (or Group) Programming.
+Your log must be submitted with the rest of your materials at the end of camp.

-Once you are familiar with the aspects of C++ used in this project, you will begin working with the Arduino board.
+Once you are familiar with the aspects of C++ used in this project, you will begin working with your lights and Arduino board.